 Planning A4151 Foundations of urban economic analysis.
-3 ptsMs.
-Sassen and Mr. Nickerson.
+3 ptsMr.
+Nickerson.

 Formal background in economics is not required.
 A review of the basic concepts and methods of urban economics, with a major emphasis on location and land-use economics.
 Examination of both equilibrium-based models and the new critical models derived from analyses of the production process and spatial organization.